Single Parent Surrogacy

-Following profile acceptance, you will have the opportunity to meet with your surrogate face to face.
-Use this opportunity to express any concerns you may have and as a chance to get to know your surrogate on a personal level.
-As you move through this process together, you will form a special team and it’s a good idea to begin building a foundation of trust is very important.
+Following profile acceptance, you will have the opportunity to meet with your surrogate over video conference or in person.
+Use this opportunity to express any concerns you may have, have your questions answered, and as a chance to get to know your surrogate on a personal level.
+Building a foundation of trust is very important.
 In fact, many of our single intended parents tell us they wind up forming strong bonds with their surrogates that are personal and sincere.

 Generally, surrogacy laws in the United States are similar for single parents as they are for couples.
 There are some nuanced differences from state to state, and you’ll have a legal consultation with an attorney who specializes in this area of law to understand your options.